 - Weakness, numbness, or pain affecting an arm or leg

-Dr. Dante asks to see copies of any diagnostic tests the patient has undergone.
-As a second resource, he can offer a new perspective, backed by nearly 30 years of studying, caring for, and operating on the spine.
+Dr. Petrov asks to see copies of any diagnostic tests the patient has undergone.
+As a second resource, he can offer a new perspective, backed by years of studying, caring for, and operating on the spine.
 As with all Penn Neurosurgeons, he may understand the problem differently or support what the initial doctor said.
 Either way, his goal is to provide each patient with the most appropriate recommendations for their spinal diagnosis.

 In some cases, second opinions can drastically alter the course of treatment.

 A patient might be told that surgery is not an option, leaving the patient to wonder if the pain will ever go away.
 But then a second opinion reveals that surgery is possible.
 Conversely, a patient may be told he needs spinal surgery, when really he can start with a more conservative approach.

 Those differences in treatment approach have to do with a surgeon's training or experience.
 Additionally, technological tools for imaging or surgery may not be available at certain institutions, leading physicians to make recommendations based on the tools they have available.

 Dr. Petrov says that with spinal disorders specifically, patients can experience a wide spectrum of problems — and as a result, a significant variation in treatment options and approaches.
 Dr. Petrov says he prefers to be conservative with surgery, listening to each patient's goals and concerns, and often trying non-surgical approaches first.
 The exception, he says, are the rare spinal tumors or other conditions that compress the spine and require treatment sooner rather than later.

 Watch for Red Flags

 Patients often consider a second opinion if they feel pushed toward surgery right away, without leaving time to digest the diagnosis or do further research.